TheSalarKhan/PhantomJs.NetCore/README.md

 # Example
   For a simple example have a look at Example.cs
-  Do not forget to include the PhantomJSRoot folder in your project.
-The location of this folder is required when initializing the PdfGenerator object.
+  * Do not forget to include the PhantomJSRoot folder in your project.
+The path to this directory is required when initializing the PdfGenerator object.

 # Contributions
   I made this library because There were no easy solutions for generating PDF on .NET Core especially on Linux.